-Adding cinnamon to your cuppa could be a all-around crowd pleaser.
-Imaging hugging your mug and breathing in deep the beautiful aroma.
+Adding cinnamon to your cuppa could be an all-around crowd pleaser.
+Imagine hugging your mug and breathing in deep that beautiful aroma.
 It makes me want a cake every time.
 It also comes with some great health benefits that those with arthritis will be glad to hear.

 - Cinnamon helps to lower inflammation in the body